How to open a Dispensary in Arizona:

 Arizona’s law allows counties and cities to set rules for both growers and sellers, including banning them if they choose.
 Before you open a marijuana business in this state, be sure to check the local laws.

 Individuals that apply as board members for a marijuana business license must prove they have been Arizona residents for at least three years before the date of application.
-You also cannot be the professionally affiliated with more than one dispensary.
+You also cannot be professionally affiliated with more than one dispensary.
 In other words, you risk problems with the Department of Health if your name is listed on more than one dispensary registration certificate application for a CHAA or more than five dispensary registration certificate applications.

-Dispensaries are required to employ an Arizona-licensed doctor on staff.
+Medical dispensaries are required to employ an Arizona-licensed doctor on staff.
 To ensure proper allocation of dispensaries throughout the state, the ADHS will prioritize licensing in counties where a dispensary registration certificate does not exist.

 The answer to that depends on many factors including location, dispensary size, and the quality of products sold.
 Here is a breakdown of the application and licensing fees you may have to pay if you want to open a cannabis business in Arizona.